BugVanquisher/awesome-llm-infra/README.md

 > A curated list of resources on **Large Language Model (LLM) infrastructure** — from **pre-training** and **post-training** to **inference** and **serving at scale**.
 > Covering system design, distributed training, optimization techniques, and cutting-edge research.

+💡 Looking for in-depth explanations and diagrams?
+Check out the [Guidebook](guidebook/) for a mini-handbook style version of this repo.

 ---

 ## 📚 Contents